• Skip to primary navigation

 ×

-Home » Grilled Seafood » Grilled Swordfish with Garlic Soy Marinade
+Home » Grilled Seafood » Easy Grilled Swordfish with Garlic Soy Marinade

 Jump to Recipe·Print Recipe

-Grilled Swordfish with Garlic Soy Marinade is a healthy and easy meal to make for a busy weekday supper.
+Grilled Swordfish with Garlic Soy Marinade is a healthy and simple meal to make for a busy weekday supper.
+This easy swordfish marinade is our favorite way to prepare the fish.
 Read on for details or jump click here to jump down to the recipe card.

 grilled swordfish plated with quinoa and arugula.

-On top of that, it’s a healthy, lean protein, and even our discerning 9 year old food critic loves it!
-The soy and honey combination won him over.
+On top of that, swordfish a healthy, lean protein, with the benefits of Omega-3 fatty acids.
+And our young food critic enjoyed it when we started serving this when he was just getting into fish.
+The marinade’s soy and honey combination won him over.
 If you’re able to grab some local honey like we did, that is extra tasty.
-I have recently made a few updates to this post, including adding the recipe card at the bottom of the post if you prefer to get the instructions that way.

 This isn’t just any weekday supper, it’s Friday night.
 Sure, you might be tempted to go out or do takeout at the end of the week.
 This is very low-maintenance but special enough to get your weekend end started!
 Speaking of weekend, be sure to check out the wine pairing tips at the end of the post.